rgacote/dinosaurdance/content/posts/elixir-in-action-3rd-edition/chapter-01.md

 tags: [LearningElixir, Elixir, ElixirInAction]
 ---

-The book opens with a high level overview the technologies on which Elixir is built: Erlang and the BEAM.
+The book opens with a high level overview of the technologies on which Elixir is built: Erlang and the BEAM.

 I've always benefitted from being familiar with the level below where I was programming.
 In Python, I'd look at the AST and bytecode; in Pascal, the p-code; in C, the assembly code, and in assembly code I had hardware emulators (and Soft-ICE back in the day).